bignimbus/git-inflate/README.md

 # git-inflate
-Ethically questionable ways to maximize your git stats
+Ethically questionable tips for maximizing your git stats